-Comparative details of Mr. KPN Srinivas is not being provided as he was not the Chief Financial Officer for full year in the previous year.
-He was appointed as CFO w.e.f 1st August 2019.
+Comparative details of Mr. KPN Srinivas are not being provided as he was not the CFO for full year in previous year.
+During the current year amount received of ₹125,727 by exercise of Employee stock options (ESOP) has not been included in the remuneration disclosed above.

 Remuneration as given above does not include long-term compensated absences benefit accrued and gratuity benefit accrued since the same are computed based on actuarial valuation for all the employees and the amounts attributable to the managerial personnel cannot be ascertained separately.

-In the financial year, there was an increase of 8% in the median remuneration of employees;
+In the financial year, there was an increase of 1% in the median remuneration of employees;

-- There were 541 permanent employees on the rolls of Company as on 31st March , 2020;
+There were 539 permanent employees on the rolls of Company as on March 31, 2021;

-- The Company follows a practice of bench marking the salaries of positions in similar Companies and adjusts the salaries of employees to make those competitive in the market.
+The Company follows a practice of bench marking the salaries of positions in similar Companies and adjusts the salaries of employees to make those competitive in the market.
 Other factors considered for salary revision are salary inflation in the market, reward for performance and retention risk.
-The average increase in the remuneration of employees was 9% reflecting the efforts put in by the employees for a steady growth in the core consumer foods business by 15% and overall business grew by 1%. - Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year i.e. 2019-20 was 9% whereas there was no increase in the managerial remuneration for the same financial year.
-Increase in the salaries of employees are in line with the market bench marking and there are
+The average increase in the remuneration of employees was 3% reflecting the efforts put in by the employees for a steady growth in the core consumer foods business by 35% and overall business grew by 7%.

-- no exceptional circumstances and increases for managerial remuneration. - It is hereby affirmed that the remuneration paid is as per the Remuneration Policy for Directors, Key Managerial Personnel and other Employees. - B) Information under Section 197(12) of the Companies Act, 2013 read with Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and forming part of the Directors Report for the financial year ended 31st March, 2020 - A. Employed throughout the year : top ten employees in terms of remuneration drawn and employees who were in receipt of remuneration aggregating ₹ 1.02 crores or more
+- Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year i.e. 2020-21 was 3% whereas there was 3% increase in the managerial remuneration for the same financial year.
+Increase in the salaries of employees are in line with the market bench marking and there are no exceptional circumstances and increases for managerial remuneration. - It is here by affirmed that the remuneration paid is as per the Remuneration Policy for Directors, Key Managerial Personnel and other Employees. - B) Information under Section 197(12) of the Companies Act, 2013 read with Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and forming part of the Directors Report for the financial year ended March 31, 2021 - A. Employed through out the year : top ten employees in terms of remuneration drawn and employees who were in receipt of remuneration aggregating ₹1.02 crores or more